-If you work with data where you have time values then the tips which I’m going to share today can be helpful for you.
+If you work with data that has time values, then the tips I’m going to share today can be helpful for you.
 Now listen.

-In Excel, there are a lot of functions to deal with date and time.
+In Excel, there are a lot of functions that deal with date and time.
 But there is no specific function that you can use to get the difference between times values.

-As you know, a time value is a numeric value that is formatted as time but when you deduct one value from another it returns a decimal number and you need to format it again as time.
+As you know, a time value is a numeric value formatted as time.
+However, when you deduct one value from another, it returns a decimal number, which you need to format again as time.

 But here comes the pain:

-When you format that result value it shows those values as hours and minutes (starting from 00:00) instead of showing the actual difference in hours and minutes.
+When you format that result value, it shows those values as hours and minutes (starting from 00:00) instead of the actual difference in hours and minutes.

-So if you have a difference of 5 hours and 30 minutes it will show it as 05:00 AM.
+So, if you have a difference of 5 hours and 30 minutes, it will show as 05:00 AM.
 You don’t have to worry anymore.

 1. Get the Difference in Hours and Minutes

-This is one of the most common ways to get the difference between two times.
-Let’s suppose you have a start and end time (like below) where you need to get the difference between both.
+This is one of the most common ways to calculate the difference between two times.
+Let’s suppose you have a start and end time (like below) and need to calculate the difference between both.

 2. Get Different in Hours in Numbers

-This is not a common way to get a time difference but still useful and important.
-Let’s say you want to get the difference between start and end time in hours but not in normal numbers.
+This is not a common way to calculate a time difference, but it is still useful and important.
+Let’s say you want to calculate the difference between start and end time in hours but not in normal numbers.

-For example, if the difference between the start and end time is 4 hours and 30 minutes it should show it as 4.5 hours.
-Here’s the formula which you need to use.
+For example, if the difference between the start and end time is 4 hours and 30 minutes, it should show it as 4.5 hours.
+Here’s the formula that you need to use.

 =(end_time-start_time)*24